 }

-Blob Trigger
+Blob Trigger in Azure Functions

-Blob Containers are used for storing unstructured data (text or binary), so, really, any type of data (audio, video, backups, archiving, text…).
+Blob Containers are used for storing unstructured data (text or binary), so, really, any data (audio, video, backups, archiving, text…).
 Blobs are then grouped into “containers” and tied to storage accounts.
 They are massively scalable.

 public static class BlobTrigger